What Happens If You Have a High Debt-to-Income Ratio? Solutions & Lending Options

 If you can’t lower your loan amounts or increase your income, you can try to extend the duration of your loans to reduce how much they cost you every month.

-You may be able to get new loan terms by discussing your options with your lender.
+You may be able to get new loan terms by discussing your options with high DTI mortgage lenders.
 However, it’s worth noting that you may have to pay higher interest rates.

-Having a high DTI won’t make you ineligible for a loan automatically, but it can affect your eligibility when compared to your income, credit score, and other factors.
-In addition, having a high DTI is a red flag to lenders that tells them you’re a riskier borrower, and they may mitigate their risk by giving you higher interest rates and other fees.
+Having a high DTI won’t automatically disqualify you from a loan, but it can affect your eligibility when compared to your income, credit score, and other factors.
+In addition, a high DTI is a red flag to lenders.
+It tells them you’re a riskier borrower, and they may mitigate their risk by giving you higher interest rates and other fees.

-Griffin Funding offers loans with more flexible requirements to help borrowers of all types secure a home loan.
-Contact us today at 855-698-1098 or apply online to find out if you qualify for any of our loan programs.
+Griffin Funding offers loans with more flexible requirements to help borrowers of all types understand how to secure a loan with a high debt-to-income ratio.
+Plus, the Griffin Gold app helps streamline your experience with features like easy loan tracking, smart calculators, and access to personalized support from our loan specialists.
+Contact us today at 855-576-1043 or get started online to find out if you qualify for any of our loan programs.

 Find the best loan for you.
 Reach out today!